tomedio/xpressjs/README.md

 ## Handling and parsing filters

 XpressJS can help with handling query parameters.
 It offers to take only defined parameters and to parse them if needed.
-The library has `getFilters(rawFilters, definition)` method which takes two parameters:
+The library has `filters.get(rawFilters, definition)` method which takes two parameters:

 - `rawFilters` - it is an object having all available query parameters, in ExpressJS it's usually `req.query`;
 - `definition` - it is an object with definitions of all parameters available in the application.